fradotech/algorithm-queue-patients/readme.md

 ```
 yarn start
 ```
+- Then you will see the result

 #### Input Data

-- You can input Doctors data in `/database/doctors.json
+- You can input Doctors data in `/database/doctors.json`
-- You can input Patients data in `/database/patients.json
+- You can input Patients data in `/database/patients.json`